Monstera Thai Constellation - The Ultimate Care Guide (and how not to kill them)

 The Monstera Thai Constellation is 100% NOT the plant for you if you're an over-waterer.
 No helicopter parenting needed here.
 Time to change your watering ways.
 Think lightly moist, not wet.

 Over-watering is far worse than under-watering for the Thai.
-Root rot is your enemy (and unfortunately Thai are more prone to root rot).
-BUT they aren't as tolerant of drying out like their green Monstera Deliciosa cousins either, so you need to find the right balance.
+Root rot is your enemy (and unfortunately Thai and root rot go together).
+BUT I've found they aren't as tolerant of drying out like their green Monstera Deliciosa cousins either, so you need to find the right balance.

-I'd wait till about half to 3/4 of the potting mix is dry before watering again.
-Don't let them fully dry out.
+I'd wait till about half to 3/4 of the potting mix is dry before watering again rather than letting them fully dry out.
 If you're worried, a cheap water meter helps with peace of mind as you can push the probes down to check below the surface easily.
 If you're not in New Zealand, you can get the same ones here.

-But if budget allows, consider grabbing a Sustee in New Zealand, or here's Sustee on Amazon too for my international plant friends, or a Crew Soil Sensor.
+But if budget allows, consider grabbing a Sustee (New Zealand link), or here's Sustee on Amazon too for my international plant friends, or a Crew Soil Sensor.
 Sustee are the type you can leave in your plant and tell at a glance what the moisture level is down at root level as they change colour as the substrate dries out.
 Total game changer.
 A cheap investment for not stuffing up such an important element of care for these chaps.

 The right pot